RustedNature/AiCodeShareTool/README.md

 *   **Export:**
     *   Select a project root directory.
     *   Select an output text file path.
+    *   **Language Profiles:** Select a configuration profile (e.g., ".NET", "Python", "Generic Text") to control which files are included.
+        *   Each profile defines specific file search patterns (e.g., `*.cs`, `*.py`).
+        *   Each profile defines blacklisted file extensions and specific filenames to exclude.
-    *   Recursively finds code/config files (based on common extensions).
+    *   Recursively finds files based on the selected profile's patterns.
-    *   Excludes `bin`, `obj`, `.vs` folders.
+    *   Excludes common unwanted folders globally (`bin`, `obj`, `.vs`, `.git`, `node_modules`).
-    *   Excludes configurable file types/names (e.g., `.user`, `.log`, `launchSettings.json`).
-    *   Writes all found file contents into the output file, delimited by markers indicating the relative path.
+    *   Writes all found file contents into the output file, delimited by standard markers indicating the relative path.
 *   **Import:**
     *   Select a target root directory (where the project structure should be recreated).
-    *   Select the structured text file to import from.
+    *   Select the structured text file to import from (format is language-agnostic).
     *   Parses the file based on the start/end file markers.
     *   Recreates the directory structure under the target directory.
     *   Writes the content for each file found in the import file.